jsiegenthaler/homebridge-eosstb/README.md

 The new version is v2, currently in beta test, and reported working well.
 Feel free to try out the beta.

+# GB USERS PLEASE USER V1.7
+GB users can still use v1.7, it appears the backend has not changed for GB (yet)

+CH, NL, BE users can use v2.0 (currently in Beta)

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)
 [![npm](https://badgen.net/npm/dm/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)